Ovhagen/COP5615/proj4/README.md

 ## Installation
 Download the project zip to your desired location and unzip it.
 Make sure you have Elixir/Erlang installed on your computer and that the OS path includes the elixir prompt for easy command access.

-## Running the bitcoin tests
+## Running the unit and functional tests
 The first action to do is to change directory into `/proj4/`.
-Now, to run the tests the command **mix test** can be used to run all tests simultaneously.
+Now, to run the tests the command `mix test` can be used to run all tests simultaneously.
 To test independent correctness of bitcoin functionality, write the following test calls listed below.
-Please refer to the test source code for further test specific details.
+Please refer to the test source code for further test-specific details.

 ### Key and Address test
 This test performs a simple generation of an address from a public key hash.
 It also tests compression and uncompression of the public key.
 To run the test, use the following command: